-The Needles and Capitan Deposits are bedded or sedimentary magnesite deposits.
+The Whitemoon and El Capitan Deposits are bedded or sedimentary magnesite deposits.
 Needles is the better exposed of the two, with magnesite mineralization occurring in a shallow basin as a thin lens estimated to be 600 feet wide and 2,400 feet long with a maximum thickness of 12 feet.

 The Vitaliano Report (1950) showed magnesium (MgO) grades as high as 46.3% (relative to the maximum theoretical grade of 47.8%) with 117,000 mt of “indicated ore” and 410,000 mt of “inferred ore” over a project area of 123,600 m2 at the Needles Deposit.